trustytrojan/groovy-language-server/README.md

 - Jenkins pipeline step function support via parsing of GDSL files created by Jenkins instances.
 - Semantic tokens over LSP for dynamic coloring/highlighting

+I mainly did this so that the VS Code experience is as close to using the [Red Hat Java extension](https://marketplace.visualstudio.com/items?itemName=redhat.java) as possible.
+Semantic tokens/highlighting is a major part of that.

 The original README continues below.

 # Groovy Language Server